sharetribe/flex-docs/src/docs/operator-guides/extended-data-introduction/index.md

 In addition to this, you can use listing public extended data and metadata to create a variety of different types of filters; for example, a filter can be a slider with a range of values or a checkbox group.
 You can also specify how listings are prioritized and sorted in the results.
+Extended data is not available for search or sorting by default, which means you are in control of building your own, unique search experience.

 When planning your search experience, think about the following questions:
 Do you want the extended data in any given field to be searchable?
 Do you want it to be a filter as well as a search parameter?
 What kind of filter should it be?
-Which data should be prioritized in search results?
+Which extended data should be prioritized in search results?

 Maybe your marketplace charges a membership fee, and you want listings from sellers in your highest subscription tier to be displayed first.
 Or